| Text and pictures by

 nomenclature must be considered wrong because this variation was issued to

-2nd Pattern Wilkinson Sword F-S with diamond shaped hand grounded
+The 2nd Pattern Wilkinson Sword F-S with diamond shaped hand

-blades without the square ricasso, all of them with Wilkinson logo on one
+grounded blades without the square ricasso, all of them with Wilkinson logo

 Another point is that after 1943 when all black knives were issued the